TABLE OF CONTENTS

-At-home tests adapt this process by allowing individuals to collect their own nasal swab samples.
-Individuals can then mail or deliver their specimens to labs for testing, typically using a provided, pre-paid shipping label.
+At-home tests adapt this process by allowing individuals to collect their own nasal swab or saliva samples.
+Individuals then mail their specimens to labs for testing, typically using a provided, pre-paid shipping label.
 Depending on the company, results are available within a few days via app, email, or phone.

 At-home testing allows more people to get tested, while decreasing exposure for healthcare workers and patients.
 While people are being encouraged or required to stay home and maintain social distancing, getting tested for the coronavirus without leaving one’s house is ideal.